 Amy has served on the Executive Board and in many other leadership roles of Temple Beth Elohim for many years.
 She also serves on the board of the Commission on Jewish Continuity & Education and previously on CJP’s Adult Learning Steering Committee.
 She is Chair of the Leadership Development Institute, a leadership development initiative of CJP.
 Amy also serves on the board of Jewish Community Housing for the Elderly and is a member of the Board and Strategic Planning Committee for Community Servings.
 Amy served as Co-Chair of both the initial and re-election campaigns for Governor Deval Patrick.
 An experienced mediator, Amy has provided mediation training for corporate and non-profit executives and middle and high school students across Massachusetts.
 She received her B.A from Connecticut College.

-For more than 15 years, Gregg has been a management consultant specializing in leadership development, sales effectiveness and organizational change.
+For nearly 20 years, Gregg has been a management consultant specializing in leadership development, sales effectiveness and organizational change.
 As a Boston-based partner in McKinsey & Co and other consulting firms, he has worked with executives across a wide range of industries.
 He earned his BA from Trinity College and his MA and PhD in English Literature from Oxford University, where he also taught and served as President of the Oxford Poetry Society.
-His first book of poetry, Small Gods of Summer (Antrim House), was published in 2013, and he recently completed the manuscript for a second collection.
+His collections of poetry, Small Gods of Summer (2013) and Hope Is a Small Barn (2017), were published by Antrim House Books.

 Don McLagan is an entrepreneur and poet.
 An innovator of business information services for forty years, he is now retired and advises entrepreneurial CEOs.
 He writes poetry with the Concord Poetry Center, the Cleaveland House and the Edgartown Poets Collective.
 Don’s current advisory and Board relationships include Affectly.com, H Class Association (Herreshoff), LearnLaunch, MassPoetry, Techstars, and Testive.com.
 Don has a B.S. and a B.S.M.E. degrees from Trinity College in Hartford, Connecticut and an MBA from Harvard Business School.